F37 x Superfried Developing Marbles into a typeface

 Testimonials .
 Press .
 Awards

-The original project this typeface was based on has been featured on various design sites including the new typography section of the Creative Review blog, Behance, HOW, Type Worship, TypeRoom, Creativepool, Dsgn News and Riensche.
+The original project this typeface was based on has been featured on various design sites including the new typography section of the Creative Review blog, Behance, HOW, Type Worship, TypeRoom, Creativepool, Dsgn News, and Riensche.
 It has also been featured in Computer Arts magazine [Aug/2016 – article shown] and PRINT Magazine [Fall 2016].

-A charity design submission for Secret 7", based on the Marbles bespoke typographic design was also featured in internationally renowned graphic design publication IdN Magazine [IdN v23n3].
+A charity design submission for Secret 7", based on the Marbles bespoke typographic design was also featured in the internationally renowned graphic design publication IdN Magazine [IdN v23n3].

-In addition to the positive press this typographic design project was also awarded best of Typography in the 2017 Creativepool Annual design awards.
+In addition to the positive press, this typographic design project was also awarded best of Typography in the 2017 Creativepool Annual Design Awards.

 Credits